Fantastic fun – Wonderful! everyone should experience it because there is no words to explain &our guide was very good educative fun co-operative.

 Chocolate workshop and tasting

-Bayonne owes its chocolate history to the Spanish and Portuguese Jews who fled Spain and the Inquisition in the late 16th century and found refuge in this important commercial hub located not too far from the border.
-In Bayonne, the first chocolate factories were established in France and by the 19th century, the town had become the French capital of ‘chocolate’ with over 31 factories located in the town alone.
-This afternoon, you will visit a local chocolate factory where you will be introduced to the origins of chocolate making in France while discovering some of the oldest machinery used to prepare the much sought-after beans.
+Bayonne owes its chocolate history to the Spanish and Portuguese Jews who had fled Spain and the Inquisition in the late 16th century and found refuge in this important commercial hub located not too far from the border of the Iberian Peninsula.
+In Bayonne, the first chocolate factories were established in France and the local residents quickly learned the art of chocolate making.
+By the 19th century, the town had become the French capital of ‘chocolate’ with over 31 factories located in the town alone.
+This afternoon, your tour will include the visit of a local chocolate factory where you will be introduced to the origins of chocolate making in France while discovering some of the oldest machinery used to prepare the much sought-after beans.
 Then witness the preparation of the chocolate as you wander through the ‘lab’ where the melted delicacy comes alive.
 Finally, end the tour with a tasting, a great opportunity for you to savor chocolates from Haiti and Madagascar or the Extra Kiretsa made up of 97% cocoa.
 After the tasting, you will head to Northern Spain and the city of San Sebastian.

 5.00pm Arrive in San Sebastian, check in at your hotel.